iredmail/docs/en_US/howto/backupmx.md

 !!! note "Primary server address"

-    You should set the IP address of primary MX as relay server to avoid mail loop.
+    It's recommended to set the IP address of primary MX as relay server to avoid mail loop.

 SQL commands (we use MySQL for example):